RoboBenchMart: Benchmarking Robots in Retail Environment: Store Trajectories Sampler

-In our motion planning pipeline, we collect mobile manipulation trajectories as follows.
-For each task, we heuristically define a sequence of initial, intermediate, and final anchor poses.
-These poses are randomized to increase the diversity of collected demonstrations.
-An example trajectory following anchor poses is shown in Figure~\ref{fig:mp:anchors}.
+Store Trajectory Sampler leverage motion planning to generate trajectory data.
+In our motion-planning pipeline, we collect successful mobile-manipulation demonstrations for each task.
+For every task, we heuristically specify a sequence of initial, intermediate, and final anchor poses corresponding to the main stages of execution.
+During data collection, these poses are randomized to increase the diversity of demonstrations.
+An example sequence of anchor poses is shown in Figure~\ref{fig:mp:anchors}.

-Motion planning is carried out sequentially over the segments between successive anchor poses.
-To generate trajectories for each segment, we employ several algorithms.

-For segments that do not require mobile base movement, we use a combination of screw motion~\cite{murray2017mathematical} and RRT-Connect~\cite{kuffner2000rrt}.
-We first attempt to generate a trajectory using \textit{screw motion}, which does not account for obstacles.
-The resulting trajectory is then checked for collisions.
-If it is unsafe, we next use slower \textit{RRT-Connect}, which explicitly considers scene obstacles.
-If that trajectory is also invalid, the environment is reset.
-Otherwise, the trajectory is executed and the planner advances to the next segment.
+Motion planning is performed sequentially between consecutive anchor poses.
+For segments that do not require mobile-base movement, we first attempt to generate a trajectory using screw motion~\cite{murray2017mathematical}.
+Since screw motion does not explicitly account for obstacles during trajectory generation, the resulting trajectory is checked for collisions.
+If it is invalid, we instead use RRT-Connect~\cite{kuffner2000rrt}, which explicitly reasons about scene obstacles.
+For segments requiring mobile-base repositioning, we use task-specific heuristic planners designed to approach the relevant fixture and support subsequent manipulation.
+If planning or execution fails at any stage, the attempt is discarded and the environment is reset for a new collection attempt.
+Only trajectories that successfully complete the full task are retained in the demonstration dataset.

-For segments involving mobile base motion, we implement a set of task-specific heuristic planners that generate safe trajectories.

-On average, our motion planning pipeline successfully produces feasible trajectories in 60\% of cases across all tasks.